wrapperband/OpenTrafficSurvey/README.md

 **Open Traffic Survey : History of development**

-The Open Traffic Survey is the result of "6 years work" (not contiguous) monitoring and analysing the traffic on a minor road in Oldham.
+The Open Traffic Survey is the result of "6 years work" (as of 2016  and not contiguous) monitoring and analysing the traffic on a minor road in Oldham.

 The methodology arises from long term notes / study of how A.I. or Machine Learning techniques could assist in continuous environmental surveys such as traffic levels. i.e. it is an open source project to enable Environmental monitoring, contributions welcome.